 Hours: 9:00am-4:00pm (Mondays-Thursdays, by appointment only on Fridays)

 Services: Individual Counseling, Case Management, Psychoeducation and Referral Services (Group Counseling upon request)

-Thomas University has partnered with Archbold Medical Center to provide free counseling to all students.
+Thomas University has also partnered with Archbold Medical Center to provide free counseling to all students.
 Archbold Student Assistance Program is located at

 902 Cairo Road, Thomasville, GA 31792

 Additionally, the National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 We’re committed to improving crisis services and advancing suicide prevention by empowering individuals, advancing professional best practices, and building awareness.

 Thomas University’s Career Center is your resource portal for a variety of resources related to career planning and conducting a successful employment search.
 A wide variety of services are available for TU students and alumni.

 If you are interested in posting a position or internship opportunity with us (full or part-time), please contact us and we will be happy to post your position and work with students and alumni.

 To listen to a series of presentations on mindfulness and meditation by Rich Curtis, Associate Professor of Art at Thomas University, please click here.